pythonanywhere/help_pages/articles/Selenium.md

 ## Don't use selenium from your web app

-Selenium and Firefox are too slow to start up, and the request/response cycle is meant to be fast.
+Selenium with a browser are too slow to start up, and the request/response cycle is meant to be fast.
 Instead, build some sort of queue of jobs, and use a scheduled task to process those jobs.
 More info [here](/pages/AsyncInWebApps/)